qiusuor/DeepQC/python/README.md

-# Have trouble with compiling?
+# Have trouble with training?

 Contact 750435412@qq.com.
 The response will be soon.